Infrequently Asked Questions

 A: Since we are primarily a non-fiction publisher, we generally recommend that your book include an introduction and a conclusion, no more than 1-2 pages each.
 Optionally, you could also include a foreword (written by someone else), and a preface before your introduction.
 Other options you could include are a dedication page and acknowledgements or thank you page.

-A Note about Forewords: If you have asked someone to write a foreword, be sure to WAIT to submit your manuscript until you have received and added the foreword—after that, submit your completed manuscript to us.
+A Note about Forewords: If you have asked someone to write a foreword, be sure to WAIT to submit your manuscript until you have received and added the foreword—after that, submit your completed manuscript to us when you buy your EZ Publish package.

 Q: Should I edit (or have someone edit) my manuscript before submitting it to you for publishing?